Colette Freedman

 Colette Freedman (born November 19, 1969) is a playwright, screenwriter, novelist, and actress.
 She wrote the internationally produced and acclaimed play Sister Cities, which starred Jill Gascoine in its 2008 run at the Edinburgh Fringe Festival.
 She adapted this play into both a novel and a film of the same name, Sister Cities (2016), featuring Jacki Weaver, Alfred Molina, Stana Katic, Troian Bellisario, Michelle Trachtenberg, Amy Smart and Jess Weixler.
 She is known for writing indie movies including And Then There Was Eve (2017), which won The Los Angeles Film Festival, and 7,000 Miles (2023) starring Wendie Malick and Juliet Mills.

 Early life

 Colette Freedman was born in West Point, New York, the daughter of two professors, and grew up in Milwaukee, Wisconsin and Baltimore, Maryland.
-In Baltimore, she developed a love and proclivity for sports, excelling in both field hockey and lacrosse.
+In Baltimore, she played both field hockey and lacrosse.
 She was a four-year starter in both sports at Haverford College, where she was honored as both Philadelphia player of the year in Field Hockey and earned All American status in lacrosse.
 She coached both sports at Colgate University, where she also earned a master's degree, before moving to Los Angeles and pursuing a career as an actress and writer.